 - If it's an issue that is policed by an external agency such the Health and Safety Executive (HSE), then you can call them in.

-- If it is an issue involving 'whistleblowing' – where you are considering raising concerns about wrongdoing by your employer – you should first contact the independent expert whistleblowing charity Public Concern at Work.
+- If it is an issue involving 'whistleblowing' – where you are considering raising concerns about wrongdoing by your employer – you should first contact the independent expert whistleblowing charity Protect (they used to be called Public Concern at Work).
 They run a confidential advice line.

 - Your employer is required to have a formal grievance procedure.
 If an informal approach is rebuffed or unlikely to work, then you should find out about it.
 Details are likely to be included in a staff handbook or your contract of employment.
 Formalising the issue in this way may be useful if your problem is with your immediate boss, as it may involve others such as your HR department.
 In a formal grievance hearing, you have the right to be accompanied by a colleague or a union officer.

 - Some issues might be suitable for in-work mediation.
 This is a process whereby an independent third party tries to help the two sides reach an agreement.
 Acas is the TUC’s preferred mediator.
 The joint TUC and Acas guide to mediation (PDF) has more information as to how the process works and the kinds of dispute to which it might be suited.

-- Even if you are raising the issue informally, you should think about doing so with a colleague and write down everything that happens as soon as possible.
+- Even if you are raising the issue informally, you should think about taking a colleague with you and write down everything that happens as soon as possible.
 Always keep correspondence and your notes in a safe place, and avoid using a work computer.
 Fair and accurate, contemporaneous notes should trump a manager's subsequent recollection if it goes to a tribunal.